 FCV Flow Control Valve - a valve with an internal mechanism or logic that measures flow and controls it to some setpoint.
 This could either be a Foundation Fieldbus Controlled valve with an integral PID controller, or a mechanical flow regulator.
 A valve that controls flow, but receives a position signal from an external controller is not a FCV (as per ISA 5.1).

 PCV Pressure Control Valve - a valve with an internal mechanism or logic that measures pressure and controls it to some setpoint.
-This could either be a Foundation Fieldbus Controlled valve with an integral PID controller, or a pressure regulator.
-A valve that controls pressure, but receives a position signal from an external controller is not a PCV (as per ISA 5.1).
+This could either be a signal from an external controller is not a PCV (as per ISA 5.1).